 Earl was twenty-seven years old and was about 6’1″ and 170 pounds.
 He walked with his head down and his eyes on the ground, but always swiftly and purposefully.
 He had a narrow face, but his long, broad sideburns lent fullness to his cheeks.
 The sideburns, instead of being carefully trimmed, were rough around the edges.
-In winter he wore a knee-length, fur-lined overcoat, and the wide fur lapels, when combined with his tall bearing and his rough-hewn sideburns, made him look like someone out of an old vodka ad.
+In winter he wore a knee-length, fur-lined overcoat, and its wide fur lapels, when combined with his tall bearing and his rough-hewn sideburns, made him look like a Russian in an old vodka ad.

 Earl was a fairly good grouter and steelwooler, but he wasn’t going to wear himself out.
 After finishing a glass, he’d close his eyes and perhaps doze off.
 During lunch and break he usually sat in a corner of the lunchroom, a few feet from Candy’s table, eating from his lap.
 Earl was sociable enough, but some isolation inevitably accompanies the man who is always right.

 One time when he was working in the steelwooling area, production in the grouting area began falling behind.
 Since Earl had worked there before, I asked him to go help out for a few days—something we often did with clients.
 Earl, however, refused.